borispopicbusiness/design-pattern/README.md

 ✅ The Memento Pattern

 Capture and externalize an object's internal state so that it can be restored later, without violating encapsulation.

+✅ The Factory Method Pattern

+This approach abstracts away the specifics of which class gets instantiated, encouraging flexible and loosely coupled code that aligns well with the dependency inversion principle.